backkslashh/gaastep/README.md

 # gaastep
-GAASTEP (GA-[glottal stop]-ah-step) is an experimental image format meant to represent images through geometric primitives
+GAASTEP (GAH-[glottal stop]-ah-step) is an experimental image format meant to represent images through geometric primitives -# GAASTEP is an acronym for geometric abstractification and simplification through evolutionary processes